So much great news to share!

-I'm deeply honored to have been recently elected as Treasurer of the Dramatists Guild, along with Amanda Green (our first female President), Branden Jacobs-Jenkins as VP and Kristoffer Diaz as Secretary.
-We each are breaking a barrier over at the Guild and I couldn't be prouder to serve alongside these brilliant writers and leaders!
+I'm deeply honored to be serving as Treasurer of the Dramatists Guild, along with Amanda Green (our first female President), Branden Jacobs-Jenkins as VP and Kristoffer Diaz as Secretary.
 To read more, here's the press release.

 I've been doing tons of interviews, panels and discussions surrounding these tumultuous times and ongoing efforts to #StopAAPIHate.
 Here is one that I did alongside Leslie Ishii, with Gordon Cox for Variety